openecloud/openecloud/Readme.md

 ### particleBoundary

 This is more or less a helper module to implement different particle boundaries.
-This boundary is not automatically the same physical boundary as the grid boundary in the *grid* module.
+Note that this boundary does not automatically represent the same physical boundary as the grid boundary in the *grid* module.
+Choose carefull.y

 ### particleEmitter

-This module implements different particle emitters which for example take the particles absorbed by the *particleBoundary* class to calculate secondary electrons emitted from the boundary.
+This module implements different particle emitters which for example take the particles absorbed by the *particleBoundary* class to calculate secondary electrons emitted from the boundary (most notably the [Furman-model](http://dx.doi.org/10.1103/PhysRevSTAB.5.124404 )).
 Contains loaders for inital particle distributions as well.

 ### particleManagement

 Provides methods to manage the particle number in the simulations.
 This is necessary due to the exponential growth of the electrons in buildup simulations.
-Currently only very simple algorithms are used.
+Currently a very simple algorithm ("russian roulette") and [particle management with the help of kd-trees](http://arxiv.org/abs/1301.1552) are used.

 ### beam

 Some simple methods to provide a rigid beam charge distribution which can be imprinted on the grid.
-The user can add his beam profile here.
+The user can add his beam properties here.

 ### specFun

-Wraps several special functions of the GSL mainly needed by the *particleEmitter* module.
+Wraps several special functions of the GSL mainly needed by the *particleEmitter* module and provides some additional ones.

 ### randomGen